RakhithJK/spyder-ide-spyder-wiki/SEP-1:-Projects.md

 A project could also be opened through the file explorer, if a folder contains a .spyderproject, the icon could change and when double clicked a pop dialog could ask if you want to open the project.
 If the user accepts opening this would add this to the combobox as recently used project

 ## Projects to support
 Initially there should be support for basic projects such as simple container for a bunch of scripts in version control and a specific environment, and a Python package.
+The plugin could be thought from the start to be extendable with plugins?, to offer support for other projects

 ### Python packages
 This projects could include a basic setup for including a `readme.md` file, a .**ignore file and the basic structure including a `setup.py` etc..